ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 | Change the public or private Distributed Virtual Switch (DVS) name. | Adding an ESXi server might fail. | Important | Change the public or private Distributed Virtual Switch (DVS) name to the original name.
 | Change the vSAN datastore name in the instance that uses vSAN. | Adding an ESXi server might fail.<br><br>Upgrading the instance might fail. | Important | Change the vSAN datastore name back to the original name, **vsanDatastore**.
 | Change the management NFS datastore name in the instance that uses NFS. | Adding an ESXi server might fail.<br><br>Upgrading the instance might fail. | Important | Change the NFS management datastore name back to the original name, **management-share**, and remount the NFS datastore as read-only on the ESXi server.
+{: caption="Table 1.
+Operations that are impacted by changing VMware resources" caption-side="top"}

 The following table lists the operations that might be impacted if SSH or shell access is disabled for various resources.

-Table 2.
-Operations that are impacted by SSH and shell access (local)

 | Attempted change  | Impacted operations  | Severity  | Recovery method  |
 |:------------- |:------------- |:--------------|:--------------|
 | Disable SSH or shell access for vCenter Server or PSC. | Pairing a primary and secondary instance might fail.    | Important    | N/A    |
+{: caption="Table 2.
+Operations that are impacted by SSH and shell access (local)" caption-side="top"}

 If you choose to disable SSH or shell access, you should re-enable it temporarily before performing the indicated operations.